SpartnerNL/laravel-excel-docs/3.0/getting-started/support.md

 * Check the pull requests tab to ensure that the bug doesn't have a fix in progress.
 * Use the [issue template](https://github.com/Maatwebsite/Laravel-Excel/blob/3.0/.github/ISSUE_TEMPLATE.md).

 Filling out the template is required.
 Issues that do not include enough information might not  be picked up.
+Please write in English (or Dutch).

 Please prefix your issue with one of the following: [BUG] [PROPOSAL] [QUESTION].